 - Available in 3 sizes

-- One of the largest motorcycle tents available
+- One of the largest motorcycle garages available

 I like that the fabric is a polyurethane coated waterproofing with a very high rating.
 This should keep your two wheelers dry and safe.
 Be sure to anchor this shelter down in a strong wind, though.
 It’s large and could catch flight!